critocrito/sugarcube/packages/plugin-media/README.md

 - `total`: The total number of files fetched.
 - `existing`: The number of files that were already previously fetched.
 - `success`: The number of files that were successfully fetched.
-- `fail`: The number of files that were failed to download.
+- `fail`: The number of files that failed to fetch.
+- `new`: The number of new files out of the number of successfully fetched files.

 ## License